Tar Coating: An Inefficient Exterior Basement Waterproofing Method

 Basement Waterproofing FAQs

 JES Foundation Repair offers a wide number of drainage systems that can be installed within your basement for efficient moisture and water control.
-Arguably one of the most important drainage systems are sump pumps: basins that can intake large amounts of water found in and around your home and redirect this water elsewhere so that you do not experience leaks or floods.
-The SafeDri™ ProPlus 330 is the most basic model, and the SafeDri™ UltraPro Triple Sump Pump System has an additional pump for heavy duty jobs.
+Arguably, one of the most important drainage systems is sump pumps: basins that can intake large amounts of water found in and around your home and redirect this water elsewhere so that you do not experience leaks or floods.
+The SafeDri™ ProPlus 330 is the most basic model, and the SafeDri™ UltraPro Triple Sump Pump System has an additional pump for heavy-duty jobs.
 Homeowners also have the option of the SafeDri™ ProPlus with Battery Backup System, which includes a battery backup that kicks into gear in the event of a power failure.

 JES Foundation Repair also offers a basement dehumidifier that can remove 4 times the amount of water from the air than the commercial brands.
 It is also highly efficient since it drains on its own and can be adjusted to remove as much or as little moisture as you deem necessary.